vncorenlp/VnCoreNLP/Readme.md

 VnCoreNLP is a Java NLP annotation pipeline for Vietnamese, providing rich linguistic annotations through key NLP components of **word segmentation**, **POS tagging**, **named entity recognition** (NER) and **dependency parsing**:

-* **ACCURATE** – VnCoreNLP components obtain higher results than all previous published results on standard benchmark datasets.
+* **ACCURATE** – VnCoreNLP is the most accurate toolkit for Vietnamese NLP, obtaining state-of-the-art results on standard benchmark datasets.
 * **FAST** – VnCoreNLP is fast, so it can be used for dealing with large-scale data.
 * **Easy-To-Use** – Users do not have to install external dependencies.
 Users can run processing pipelines from either the command-line or the Java API.

 **The general architecture and experimental results of VnCoreNLP can be found in the following related papers:**

 1. Thanh Vu, Dat Quoc Nguyen, Dai Quoc Nguyen, Mark Dras and Mark Johnson. **2018**.
 VnCoreNLP: A Vietnamese Natural Language Processing Toolkit. *arXiv preprint*   arXiv:1801.01331. [[.pdf]](https://arxiv.org/abs/1801.01331)
 2. Dat Quoc Nguyen, Dai Quoc Nguyen, Thanh Vu, Mark Dras and Mark Johnson. **2018**.
 A Fast and Accurate Vietnamese Word Segmenter.
 In *Proceedings of the 11th International Conference on Language Resources and Evaluation*, [LREC 2018](http://lrec2018.lrec-conf.org/en/), to appear. [[.pdf]](https://arxiv.org/abs/1709.06307)
 3. Dat Quoc Nguyen, Thanh Vu, Dai Quoc Nguyen, Mark Dras and Mark Johnson. **2017**.
 [From Word Segmentation to POS Tagging for Vietnamese](http://aclweb.org/anthology/U17-1013).
 In *Proceedings of the 15th Annual Workshop of the Australasian Language Technology Association*, [ALTA 2017](http://alta2017.alta.asn.au), pages 108-113. [[.bib]](http://aclweb.org/anthology/U17-1013.bib)